 There are stacks of resolution too, with this panel cramming in additional pixels than you’re likely to really need.
 That’s ideal for watching downscaled 4K streams, though, especially as this phone is going to be 5G, with no 4G-only variants within the European market.
 We’ve not been ready to test out 5G on our review handset though (no nearby networks during lockdown make that an issue).

 It’s the added extras of what this screen can do this will gather the foremost interest though.
-If any of this sounds familiar then, well, that’s because this screen is an echo of the OnePlus 8 Pro. meaning a 120Hz refresh rate, which suggests double the frame-rate for super smooth playback.
-It’s got frame-insertion to form videos smoother too. it is a 10-bit panel, so there’s even more colour.
-It’s calibrated, it supports DCI-P3 colour space, HDR10+ high dynamic range, and everyone that great thing.
+If any of this sounds familiar then, well, that’s because this screen is an echo of the OnePlus 8 Pro. meaning a 120Hz refresh rate, which suggests double the frame rate for super-smooth playback.
+It’s got frame-insertion to form videos smoother too. it is a 10-bit panel, so there’s even more color.
+It’s calibrated, it supports DCI-P3 color space, HDR10+ high dynamic range, and everyone that great thing.